 Let loose at Europe’s biggest playground

 More than 350 playgrounds and attractions await at Linnaeushof!
 From mazes to the Pirates’ Island, obstacle courses and even cable cars, the whole family is guaranteed to have a ton of fun.
 Separated into various areas based on age, the playgrounds are perfect for smaller and older kids alike.
-For more to do in the Flowers of Amsterdam region, explore the Keukenhof Castle or, if you come during spring, its blossoming gardens of tulips.
+For more to do in the Flowers of Amsterdam region, explore Keukenhof Castle or, if you come during spring, its blossoming gardens of tulips.

-Visit a real fort on Pampus Island
+Visit a real fortress on Pampus Island

 Seen across the water, the small island of Pampus looks like any other island.
 But adventurers who take the chance to explore this unique location will discover that it’s not a natural land mass at all, but a submerged sea fort built in the 1890s to protect Amsterdam from enemies.
 After a restoration in 2007, you can now visit Fort Pampus by boat and explore its secret tunnels - and it’s also a popular location for events.

 Make sandcastles at Amsterdam Beach

 Fine white sands and sun are in abundance in the Netherlands (at least during the summer months), so a trip to the beach with the kids is a must-do if you’re visiting Amsterdam during this time.
 The towns of Zandvoort and IJmuiden buzz with throngs of sun-worshippers and families looking to have some fun in the surf during the summer, while older kids can even enjoy the chance to take part in water sports, including surfing, stand-up paddle boarding and kitesurfing.
 But of course, no trip to the beach would be complete without crafting a sandcastle or two.